adeelrao007/adeelrao007/README.md

 <br>
 I am flexible with working hours and look forward to hear from you to discuss any upcoming projects and requirements.<br>
 <br>
-- 🔭 I’m currently open to work and creating a tool to speed up delivery process on my services using Laravel and VueJs<br>
+- 🔭 I’m currently working on a tool to speed up delivery process on my services using Laravel and VueJs<br>